 Stay Options at Pangot

 At the Jungle Lore Birding Lodge, it has a set of five cottages tastefully done.
 Also, the lodge also has Swiss Tents available for a more nature-oriented stay.
-It must be noted that the Jungle Lore Birding Lodge is the oldest lodge in India.
-Obviously, the rustic charm is infectious and makes for a perfect honeymoon stay.
+You should note that the Jungle Lore Birding Lodge is the oldest in India.
+The rustic charm is infectious and makes for a perfect honeymoon stay.

 Other accommodation options include: